WSOP Main Event

 Damian Salas WSOP Main Event

-Three deep runs in five years at the Main Event, including two final tables and one title, is impressive for anyone.
+Three deep runs in five years at the Main Event, including two final tables and a win, is impressive for anyone.

 “Reiss the Beast” took down the 2013 Main Event and took a page out of Hellmuth’s book by proclaiming himself the best player in the world.
 He beat out a stacked final table to claim his Main Event crown, including Mark Newhouse, David Benefield, and J. C. Tran, in one of the tougher final tables you could find at the Main Event.